Research - Laboratory/Non-Laboratory, Staff/Administrative

 The Department of Laboratory Medicine and Pathology serves as a regional resource for clinical laboratory services required for patient care, research and educational programs in laboratory medicine.
 The department currently employs 900 people who work at the award-winning University of Washington Medical Center (ranked among the top medical centers in the United States as rated by U.S. News & World Report), Harborview Medical Center (the region's only Level I Trauma center, known for innovations and excellence in trauma care and its centers of emphasis: Trauma, Burn, Neurosciences, AIDS/STD CARER, and mentally- and medically- vulnerable populations.), and many other clinical and research facilities in the area.
 The University of Washington (UW) is proud to be one of the nation’s premier educational and research institutions.
 Our people are the most important asset in our pursuit of achieving excellence in education, research, and community service.
 Our staff not only enjoys outstanding benefits and professional growth opportunities, but also an environment noted for diversity, community involvement, intellectual excitement and natural beauty.

-The Department of Laboratory Medicine and Pathology - Transfusion Medicine Division has an outstanding opportunity for a full-time, evening shift, MEDICAL LABORATORY SCIENTIST 1 OR TRAINEE.
-The Medical Laboratory Scientist (MLS) 1 OR TRAINEE performs clinical laboratory tests used in the screening, diagnosing, and treating of pathological conditions.
-Testing is performed at a professional level and may include all facets of pretransfusion testing using both automated and manual methods, routine and complex antibody identification, component preparation, unit confirmation testing, shipping and receiving units and tissue, and sample processing, information processing, and quality control.
-DutiesMay also include delivery and facilitation of blood products to the bedside.
-Position also includes training of students and new employees in the performance of such testing.
-May also include participation in special projects as needed.
+The Department of Laboratory Medicine and Pathology - Transfusion Medicine Division has an outstanding opportunity for a full-time, evening shift MEDICAL LABORATORY SCIENTIST 1 OR TRAINEE.
+The Medical Laboratory Scientist (MLS) performs clinical laboratory tests used in the screening, diagnosing, and treating of pathological conditions.
+Testing is performed at a professional level and may include all facets of pretransfusion testing using both automated and manual methods, routine and complex antibody identification, component preparation, sample processing, and quality control.

 Perform analysis of blood and blood products with accuracy and precision in the transfusion service laboratories

-Maintain awareness of supply stock and inform MLS Lead before supplies are depleted
+Maintain awareness of supply stock and inform lead technologist before supplies are depleted

-Perform and document daily quality control and analyze QC data and make judgments concerning results
+Perform and document daily quality control and analyze QC data making judgments concerning results

 Understand principles of operation for a variety of laboratory equipment, including equipment requiring interpretative knowledge such as multi-parameter cell counters and automated coagulation analyzers